IBM/sage/README.md

 ### 1. Generate fine-tuning data from source directories

-By inputting a path list of source directories (roles, collections, projects and etc.), the pipeline executes ARI scan for them and the rule generate FT data (each line is a task data scanned by ARI in JSON format).
+By inputting a path list of source directories (roles, collections, projects and etc.), the pipeline executes ARI scan for them and the rules generate the FT data for the scanned Ansible objects.

+Each line is a task data processed by the rules in JSON format like the "original" FT data.

 ### 2. Detect deprecated modules in an existing FT data